Uncontested Divorce Costs Less

 When a marriage breaks down, there are usually lots of things to sort out.
 As well as ending the marriage formally by getting a divorce, you will also have to think about what is going to happen to your finances and children.

-The first step to take is to start the divorce proceedings and if you can agree with your spouse about who will do this or that you will not defend the divorce proceedings, the cost to get a divorce will be lower.
-This is called an Uncontested Divorce.
+The first step is to start the divorce proceedings and if you can agree with your spouse about who will do this or that you will not defend the divorce (called an Uncontested Divorce) the cost to get a divorce will be cheaper.

-For Uncontested Divorce our Fixed Fee Divorce costs £600 including VAT and provides you with a Divorce Solicitor to take you through the usual steps to end a marriage in England & Wales.
+For Uncontested Divorce our Fixed Fee Divorce provides you with a Divorce Solicitor to take you through the usual steps to end a marriage in England & Wales.

 If you or your former spouse decide to defend the divorce proceedings, your divorce is going to cost more money and take a lot longer, with you having to go to Court for hearings and give evidence so a Judge can decide whether or not to grant the divorce.